-Patients from throughout the New York metro area, the United States, and around the world come to the Lymphoma Program at Weill Cornell Medical College/NewYork-Presbyterian Hospital for evaluation and treatment.
-We have developed an outstanding team of physicians (including medical oncologists, hematologists, transplant physicians, radiation oncologists, surgeons, radiologists, and pathologists), nurses and related health care professionals in order to optimally serve patients.
-Our experience with standard treatment regimens, cutting edge therapies, and clinical trials is important to patients whether they are in need of frontline therapy or treatment for relapsed/refractory lymphoma.
+Patients from throughout New York City, the United States, and around the world come to the Meyer Cancer Treatment Center at Weill Cornell Medical College (WCMC) and NewYork-Presbyterian (NYP) for treatment of lymphoma.
+We have developed an outstanding team (including medical oncologists, hematologists, transplant physicians, radiation oncologists, surgeons, radiologists and pathologists), nurses and related health care professionals in order to care for people living with lymphoma.
+Our experience with current treatments, cutting edge therapies, and clinical trials is important to patients whether they are in need of frontline therapy or treatment for relapsed/refractory lymphoma.

 In practice, our treatment has a substantial focus on therapy through clinical trials.
-Physicians interested in making referrals for a second opinion or a clinical trials can click here.
-A list of trials can be found by clicking on the links for patients with CLL/SLL, Hodgkin lymphoma, non-Hodgkin lymphoma, and Waldenstrom’s Macroglobulinemia.
-We have been involved in and contributed to the development of the vast majority of FDA approved lymphoid cancer therapies and are continually holding trials with the most promising novel agents under present study.
+We have a broad portfolio of clinical trials for Hodgkin lymphoma and virtually every subtype of non-Hodgkin lymphoma, including Chronic lymphocytic leukemia/small lymphocytic leukemia, diffuse large B-cell lymphoma, follicular lymphoma, mantle cell lymphoma, mantle cell lymphoma, marginal zone lymphoma, Waldenstrom’s Macroglobulinemia, and T-cell lymphomas.
+We have been involved in and contributed to the development of the vast majority of FDA approved lymphoid cancer therapies and are continually conducting clinical trials with the most promising novel agents.

 More information about our program and the wider field of lymphoma can be found on our blog.
 Physicians interested in making referrals for a second opinion or a clinical trials can contact us directly.
 We also encourage you to sign up for our quarterly e-newsletter to receive the latest news regarding advances in lymphoma treatment, research and clinical trials.